Canon 350D vs Pentax KP

 The Pentax KP has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 350D writes its imaging data to Compact Flash cards, while the KP uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 350D and Pentax KP and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the KP offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 350D does not offer wifi capability.
+In contrast, the 350D does not provide wifi capability.

-The KP is a recent model that features in the current product line-up of Pentax.
-In contrast, the 350D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 350D was succeeded by the Canon 400D.
+Both the 350D and the KP have been discontinued, but can regularly be found used on ebay.
+The 350D was replaced by the Canon 400D, while the KP does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 350D or the Pentax KP – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.